arkency/posts/posts/2017-08-03-my-first-10-minutes-with-eventide.md

 newsletter: :arkency_form
 ---

-Recently I find out about EventIDE project and it looked really nice for me based on the initial documentation so I wanted have a small look inside.
-Here is what I found in a first few minutes without knowing anything about EventIDE so far.
+Recently I find out about Eventide project and it looked really nice for me based on the initial documentation so I wanted have a small look inside.
+Here is what I found in a first few minutes without knowing anything about Eventide so far.

+What's Eventide?

+> Microservices, Autonomous Services, Service-Oriented Architecture, and Event Sourcing Toolkit for Ruby with Support for Event Store and Postgres

+Sounds good to me!

 * https://eventide-project.org/
 * https://github.com/eventide-examples/account-component